☰ VanJS Tutorial

 )

-it would be desirable for button to accept both static color value and color state.
-If the color property is used as a DOM node property or as a child node, things can work out of the box, as tag functions and van.add support both state and non-state values in props and children parameter.
-However, if the color property is used as a State-derived property or a State-derived child, it would be hard for your component to work in both ways.
+it would be desirable for the color property of Button component to accept a static value, a State object, or a binding function.
+If the color property is used as a DOM node property or as a child node, things can work out of the box, as tag functions and van.add support static values, State objects, and binding functions in props and children parameter.
+However, if the color property is used inside a binding function for a State-derived property or a State-derived child, it would be hard for your component to work with different types of input.
 Consider the example below:

 button({style: () => `background-color: ${color};`},